There is an increase in female motorcycle riders! Why is this?

-Something that has definitely effected women riding bikes is the fact the whole motor industry is becoming more and more female friendly.
-This is shown in the amount of products now aimed at women, it’s unusual to now look on any motorcycle clothing website not there not be a section for females.
+Something that has definitely affected women riding bikes is the fact the whole motor industry is becoming more and more female-friendly.
+This is shown in the number of products now aimed at women, it’s unusual to now look on any motorcycle clothing website there not be a section for females.

 So is there a particular age range of women that are riding more?

 There is evidence to show that women in the UK over the age of 50 are really going afterlife on two wheels!
 Statistics show that the number of women 50 and over that are taking up motorcycle has increased at almost double the rate of men.
 Between 2013 – 2015 the amount of women who passed their test has increased by 34%, compared to the 16% of males.

 Something that really highlighted this change was Saga acquiring Bennetts.
 Saga is an insurance company specialising in services for over 50’s and Bennetts in the UK’s leading motorbike insurer.
 Which speaks for itself!
 Saga spotted a massive movement in beginner motorcyclists in their audience.